Native son of Oklahoma, Robert Kimball

 Arkansas ReEntry Coalition, spoke candidly about the privileged

-life he enjoyed as a museum director.
+life he enjoyed.
 But this was before he sent a

 disk containing illicit images downloaded from the Internet to an